apakhbari/CheatSheets/Orchestration/Kubernetes/kubernetes_course.md

 - In a multi-container situation in a pod to get a list of all of conatiners you can ` $ kubectl get pod <POD-NAME>  -ojsonpath='{.spec.containers[*].namen }' `
 - in probes, default value for ` initialDelaySeconds, periodSecond & failureThreshold is 3 seconds `
 - There is no such thing as undrain.
 Whether you drain or cordon a node, you need to ` uncordon ` the node.
+- right after installing k8s,do ` $ apt-mark hold kubectl kubelet kubeadm ` so they are not being updated using ` apt-update `

 ## Directories
 ### Kube Config